Takeaways

 Note: The standard repayment term for private loans is 10 years, which aligns with the typical term for federal student loans.

-Smart Money -> Best Online Savings Accounts
+Our Picks: Best Online High-Yield Savings Accounts

 4. Origination Fee